NYC to lift school mask rules, vaccine mandates for dining

 The Key2NYC program required New Yorkers and tourists to show proof of vaccination to enter restaurants and bars, work out in gyms, catch a movie, attend a Broadway show, go to a convention or visit a museum.

+Andrew Rigie, the executive director of the New York City Hospitality Alliance representing restaurants, bars and nightclubs, said Friday that he thinks few venues will continue to impose vaccine rules on their own because their staff had to enforce the rules with customers and, at times, weather their frustrations.

+“Regardless of what someone’s opinion is of the vaccination requirement, it’s put restaurant workers in an extraordinarily difficult position,” he said.
+“We hoped that people would respect workers but it’s been really tough.”

-The rules also famously barred star Brooklyn Nets guard Kyrie Irving from playing home games with the team.
-But Adams has said so far that he plans to preserve a rule requiring private employers to ensure their workers are vaccinated, which would apply to Irving.
+The rules also barred star Brooklyn Nets guard Kyrie Irving from playing home games with the team.
+But Adams said that he plans to preserve a rule requiring private employers to ensure their workers are vaccinated, which would apply to Irving.

 By lifting the Key2NYC rule, Irving would be allowed to attend the Nets’ home games as a spectator but not play.